How Drug Courts Save Lives in Recovery

 • Drug courts can reduce foster care placement and health care utilization.

-All Drug court team members must be formally trained in these 10 key components.
+All Drug Court team members must be formally trained in these 10 key components.
 The 10 Key Components are backed by research and recognize the role of neurobiology, behavior modification, and treatment in recovery.
 Law enforcement professionals are able to expand their skills with knowledge of treatment models, stages of motivational change, and the impact of co-occurring mental health issues.
 A formalized drug court manual and documents that define the drug court’s mission, goals, eligibility criteria, operating procedures, and performance measures that are collaboratively developed, reviewed, and agreed upon are essential (ask to see it).

 Meet Your Drug Court Team